avanavana/esovdb-api/README.md

   ...
 ]
 ```
-Processes as many records as you give it in batches of 50, as Airtable requires using [`bottleneck`](https://github.com/SGrondin/bottleneck) to avoid rate-limiting.
+Processes as many records as you give it in batches of 50, as Airtable requires, using [`bottleneck`](https://github.com/SGrondin/bottleneck) to avoid rate-limiting.

 ### `POST` /zotero
 Adds items to a Zotero Library, 50 at a time, at a maximum of 6/min, which is the Zotero API's limit.
-I use this endpoint combined with Airtable's automations feature to automatically add items to my Zotero library every time a new record is created in Airtable.
+I use this endpoint combined with Airtable's automations feature to automatically add items to the public ESOVDB Zotero library every time a new record is created in Airtable.
 My implementation further back-syncs the newly created item in Zotero with the originating table in Airtable, so that each record in Airtable has a Zotero key and version that I can use to track updates later.
+Additionally, the public ESOVDB library on Zotero contains topic and series subcollections, for each topic and series in the ESOVDB–these are automatically created when this endpoint is hit with a new series (the list of ESOVDB topics isn't changing), and videos with existing series get filed into their correct topic and series subcollections.

 **Sample Airtable Script for Automation**